nunoalves/nunoalves.github.io/content/posts/pm2-image-extraction-part-2.md

 cp sec2.gnd sponsor2.gnd
 ```

-Weirdly, PM2 crashes whenever the sponsors window is clicked—suggesting a format mismatch.
-That crash was a godsend, because now I know `sponsor2.gnd` is rendered behind the sponsors icon on the main screen:
+Weirdly, PM2 crashes whenever the sponsors window is clicked—suggesting either a format or size mismatch.
+I suspect a size mismatch.
+In any case, that crash was a godsend, because now I know `sponsor2.gnd` is rendered behind the sponsors icon on the main screen:
 {{< figure src="/img/20250521-pm2_gnd/sec2.png" title="Copying sec2.gnd to sponsor2.gnd crashes PM2" >}}

 As a baseline, I restore the original `sponsor2.gnd` and check how the sponsors menu looks: